 - Traditional, long infusion techniques found their way into extraction methods.

-- Consumers using machines like the Magical Butter have been misled into believing they need to chop the plant and have it pulverized in hot alcohol for hours to make a tincture.
-This is an incredible disservice by that company onto the cannabis community.
-It’s the exact opposite of what should be done to make a quality product.
+- Consumers using machines like the Magical Butter have been misled into believing they must chop the plant and have it pulverized in hot alcohol for hours to make a tincture.
+This is an incredible disservice by that company to the cannabis community.
+It’s the opposite of what should be done to make a quality product.

 The term “full-spectrum” refers to a cannabis product containing the cannabinoids and terpenes of a certain cannabis sample that represent it’s medicinal properties.
 The term has been twisted, mainly due to the factors listed above, into people wanting to extract the “whole plant.”
 There are going to be arguments that there are nutrients in the roots, possibly flavins in the plant, and even fiber in the plant material.
 For extraction a line must be drawn somewhere and I argue that’s with the contents of the trichomes which are cannabinoids and terpenes.
 If someone holds the different opinion that all components of the plant are necessary then concentrates are not the appropriate choice for consumption.
 To consume the whole plant it would be most appropriate to either juice or just grind up the plant and eat which is not pleasant.

-Lastly, have you ever heard an extraction professional tout the benefits of fats, waxes and chlorophyll in concentrates or is it only heard in internet groups?
-There’s nothing credible indicating that including these undesirables does anything but lower potency, make concentrates taste and smell horrible and cause gastric distress.
+Lastly, have you ever heard an extraction professional tout the benefits of fats, waxes, and chlorophyll in concentrates, or is it only heard in internet groups?
+Nothing credible indicates that including these undesirables does anything but lower potency, make concentrates taste and smell horrible, and cause gastric distress.